-The Biology Major is a four-year program leading to a baccalaureate degree.
-Students may choose from three degree programs: a Bachelor of Science (BS), a Bachelor of Arts (BA), and a BS with secondary education certification degree.
+The Biology Major is a four-year program leading to a baccalaureate.
+Students may choose from three degree programs: a bachelor of science (BS), a bachelor of arts (BA), and a bachelor of science with secondary education certification.
 The BS degree program is recommended for those who plan to continue their education in graduate school or medical school.
 The BA degree is a general liberal arts program that prepares graduates for a variety of career fields.
 The BS with secondary education degree is a degree offered in partnership with Holy Family University and prepares students for Pennsylvania State certification to teach biology and science courses to grades 7-12.

 Applicants for the BS and BA programs should have completed at least 18 credits, 7 in science, and compiled a minimum overall GPA of 2.0 and a minimum of 2.5 in science courses.
-As part of the four@year degree requirements, students must complete a minimum of 130 credits, fulfill the Core Program, and complete a three@redit senior project (Biology 495).
-The senior project is under the supervision of a faculty member at Bryn Athyn College or another institution.
-Proposals for this project must be submitted by the students in the spring of their junior year.
-Internships at other institutions must be applied for, and arranged, by the student.
+As part of the four-year degree requirements, students must complete a senior project (Biology 495).
+The project is under the supervision of a faculty member at Bryn Athyn College or another institution.
+Proposals for this project must be submitted by the students in the spring of the junior year.

-Applications (available in the college office) should be addressed to the Biology Program Director, Dr. Sherri Cooper, by May 1st of sophomore year.
+Applications (available in the College Office) should be addressed to the Biology Program Director, Dr. Sherri Cooper.